SOFTEC-ch/Autocomplete/README.md

 initial-value-selected | Will be triggered as soon as the initial value is selected.
 Initial value is optionally provided by the referenced `valueField`.
 The value will only be selected if the `dataSource` contains a corresponding element.

 ## Open Tasks
-1. After filter invokation, the autocomplete should only select an item if there is only one matching element.
 1. The component should provide a `select (subsetOfMatchingElements[])` option to pass a function which will be called, when there are multiple matching elements.
 1. It should also provide a default implementation for the `select` option.